 These amounts generally arise from transactions outside the usual operating activities of the Group.
-Other receivables are subject to the same terms as trade receivables.
-Those terms have been described in Note 1(k).
+Refer to note 27 for terms of the loan to the associated entity.
+All other receivables are subject to the same terms as trade receivables.
+Those terms have been described in note 1(k).